KevinUnkle/c0523-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

      `` - Identify the arrow function
   function bar (y) {
   console.log(`4y = ${4 * y}`);
+  }
-  } - How many arguments does the arrow function take?
+  - How many arguments does the arrow function take?
+    One
-  One - y - What value does it return?
+    What value does it return?
+    `4y = ${4 * y}`

-      - How many arguments are passed to the function `bar`?
+  - How many arguments are passed to the function `bar`? one

-      - What type of argument is passed to the function `bar`?
+  - What type of argument is passed to the function `bar`? a function
   - When does the arrow function's code get executed?
+    In the console log statement.
 - How does the value of `this` differ between standard functions and arrow functions?
+  The value of this is determined by the surrounding scope (lexical environment) in an arrow function,

 ## Notes